AI Aircraft Identifier

 Frequently Asked Questions

-Can the AI identify military aircraft?
+Can it identify military and vintage aircraft?